 The artist served briefly as the superintendent of the Dutchman's Run Oil Company in New York City but later returned to Wheeling, where he was elected to the city council in 1887.
 In 1890 Faris was appointed by President Benjamin Harrison to serve as surveyor of customs for the port of Wheeling.
 Faris remained in Wheeling until his death in November of 1909.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Brown, Genevieve.
 "A History of the Sixth Regiment West Virginia Infantry Volunteers."
 West Virginia History 9 (July 1948): 352.